Levant Crisis: Crisis

 On 29 May, French troops stormed the Syrian parliament and tried to arrest the President Shukri al-Quwatli and the speaker Saadallah al-Jabiri but both managed to escape.
 The French burned, bombarded the building and then cut off Damascus's electricity.
 They also sealed off Syria's borders with Jordan, Iraq and Lebanon.
 The French began shelling with artillery and mortars while colonial Senegalese troops were sent in, who committed acts of looting and wanton destruction.
+French troops fired indiscriminately into the crowd.
+Oliva-Roget ordered his men to teach the Syrians "a good lesson."
+North and West African colonial troops dumped the bodies in mass graves.